block-foundation/glossary/README.md

 * **Sharding**: A scalability technique where the blockchain is divided into smaller parts, or shards, that can process transactions and smart contracts separately.
 * **Sidechains**: These are separate blockchain ledgers derived from a primary blockchain and can operate independently of the primary blockchain.
 They enable different blockchains to interact with one another and offer more efficient data processing methods.
 * **Smart Contract**: Self-executing contracts with the agreement terms directly written into lines of code.
 These are programs that run when predetermined conditions are met and are stored on a blockchain.
+* **Social 3.0**: This term describes a future phase of social networks characterized by decentralized, user-owned data and interoperability between platforms.
+It's closely associated with the principles of Web 3.0.
 * **Soft Fork**: A type of protocol upgrade that is backward compatible, which means non-upgraded nodes can still participate in verifying transactions.
 * **Solidity**: This is a programming language used for implementing smart contracts on various blockchain platforms, especially on Ethereum.
+* **Spatial Web**: A computing environment that exists in three-dimensional space—a fusion of real and virtual realities—enabled via billions of connected devices and accessed through the interfaces of virtual and augmented reality.
 * **Staking**: The act of participating in a Proof-of-Stake (PoS) consensus mechanism by holding and "staking" a cryptocurrency in a wallet to support operations such as block validation, security, and governance on a blockchain network.
 * **Stablecoin**: A type of cryptocurrency that is designed to maintain a stable value, as opposed to highly volatile cryptocurrencies like Bitcoin.
 Stablecoins are often pegged to a reserve of assets.
 * **Sustainability**: In the context of real estate, this term refers to constructing and managing buildings in ways that are environmentally responsible and resource-efficient, from siting to design, construction, operation, maintenance, renovation, and deconstruction.
 * **Tokenization**: The process of converting rights to an asset into a digital token on a blockchain.
 This can be done with any asset, including real estate.
 * **Utility Token**: A type of cryptocurrency that provides users with access to a product or service, but does not represent ownership.
 * **Wallet**: In the context of cryptocurrency, a wallet is a digital place to store cryptocurrency tokens securely.
+* **Web 3.0**: Also known as the semantic web, it represents a future phase of the internet where information is connected in meaningful, machine-readable ways.
+It's often associated with the use of blockchain and decentralized systems.
 * **Wrapped Tokens**: These are cryptocurrencies hosted on the Ethereum blockchain that mirror the value of another asset.
 * **Yield Farming**: Also referred to as liquidity mining, yield farming is a way to generate rewards with cryptocurrency holdings, typically in the DeFi space.
 In simple terms, it means locking up cryptocurrencies and getting rewards.
 * **Zero Knowledge Proofs (ZKP)**: This is a cryptographic method which allows one party (the prover) to prove to another party (the verifier) that they know a specific piece of information, without revealing that information.